DeepakVadgama/deepakvadgama.github.io/_posts/blog/2015-10-08-circle-into-tangent.md

 ## Speed and customer partnership

 Today’s world moves fast; every aspect has good probability of changing - from requirements to markets to technologies.
-In such times, to code in a dark corner for months can translate in missed opportunities or entire re-writes.
-It is important to partner with the customer and not show up at the end.
+In such times, to code in a dark corner for months can translate in missed opportunities or complete software re-writes.
+It is important to partner with the customer and not just show up at the end.

-Customers love to see the software more than the in-the-air preceding discussions.
-This is precisely why teams should create, showcase and get feedback on working versions of software, by iterating through agile (a term which is overused and less understood).
+Customers are more visual, they love to see the software more than the in-the-air preceding discussions.
+This is precisely why teams should create, showcase and get feedback on working versions of software, by iterating, through agile (a term overused and less understood).

 We sometimes fail to understand that agile methodologies are just guidelines.
 It is upto the team to decide the processes that work for them, and not other way round.
 For example, architecture design is not about UML blueprints painstakingly made in some software.
 It is about people coming together and discussing design on a whiteboard.
 Resultant artifact can be either be a full blown UML or just a pic of the whiteboard.
 Similarly, agile is not about the which tools you use, it is about process which enable you to move efficiently as a team.